Answers to Frequently Asked Questions

 - Target longer tail keyphrases with sub-pages relevant to their homepage/landing page.

-- No need to worry about keyphrase stuffing.
-Natural is the new norm.
+- No need to worry about loading your pages up with keyphrases.
+Natural language copy is the new norm.
 Key terms and related variants just need to be in their appropriate locations: page titles, headings, copy, images (filenames/alt attributes) and URLs.

 - Your homepage and landing pages should be viewed as evergreen/cornerstone content pieces.
 Keep them updated on a set-in-stone schedule.
 This teaches Google how often to revisit the website.